socadk/design-practice-repository/README.md

 DPR contains three types of method/practice elements:

-* The [artifact and template descriptions](artifact-templates) folder might be a good first stop.
+* The [artifact and template descriptions](artifact-templates) might be a good first stop.
 Try [Y-shaped Architecture Decision Records (ADRs)](artifact-templates/DPR-ArchitecturalDecisionRecordYForm.md).
 * Next up would be [activities and techniques](activities).
 You may want to start with our [Stepwise Service Design](activities/SDPR-StepwiseServiceDesign.md) practice.
-* Also there, but not very deeply populated is the [roles and personas](./roles) folder: [Application Architect](roles/DPR-ApplicationArchitectRole.md), [API Product Owner](roles/SDPR-APIProductOwner.md).
+* Also there, but not very deeply populated are the [roles and personas](./roles): [Application Architect](roles/DPR-ApplicationArchitectRole.md), [API Product Owner](roles/SDPR-APIProductOwner.md).

 The [quick start tutorial](tutorials/DPR-Tutorial0.md) takes you through the repository structure in a small sample scenario.
-The deeper [API design tutorial](tutorials/DPR-Tutorial1.md) (in draft state) is a good starting point if you like to learn by example (and can invest a little more time). <!-- Not there yet: [examples](./examples) -->
+The deeper [API design tutorial](tutorials/DPR-Tutorial1.md) (in draft state) is a good starting point if you like to learn by example (and are willing to invest a little more time). <!-- Not there yet: [examples](./examples) -->

 We also provide some [background information](./background-information) on methods and practices, including a [bibliography](/./background-information/literature.md).